+The bespoke price on like this horn is $250 plus $20 shipping/insurance and any applicable sales tax for a horn delivered to a Virginia address.
 To order a horn like the one shown above, or to discuss a different project, use the Contact form to send me an e-mail.
 See FAQ for more information on purchasing custom work.
 The availability of any particular design depends on my inventory of unfinished horns.

 Shown here is an outfit that I made for myself consisting of an early Virginia shot pouch and a Virginia banded, screw-tip powder horn.
 Most of the shot pouches made these days are relatively complicated affairs using designs from the early to middle 19th century.
 If you want a shot pouch that is proper for the 18th century, take a close look at this shot pouch and powder horn.
 I put together an outfit that I felt would be proper for 1775 on the Virginia frontier.

 There are very few examples of shot pouches from the 18th century.
 So, I was fortunate to be able to study an original early Virginia shot pouch that matches the size and construction of another published (Clash of Empires exhibition catalog, p.
 30) pouch known to date to the period of the French and Indian War.
 This original Virginia shot pouch was documented by Wallace Gusler in the December 2009 Muzzle Blasts(pp. 4-8).